jonypeixoto/full-stack-web2-projects/front-end-projects/Project30-Responsive-Form/README.md

 OBSERVATION: Do not forget to download [XAMPP](https://www.apachefriends.org/pt_br/index.html) e install it and press START on the [Apache](https://www.apache.org/) and [MySQL](https://www.mysql.com/) servers.

-It’s only initiate the file: “index.html” and verify on browser this application.

 <br/>

 It’s only initiate the file: “index.html” and verify on browser this application.